AbhinashShrestha/ghar-rent/README.md

 Follow these steps to install and run the chat application:

-1. Clone the repository: `git clone https://github.com/Abhinashshrestha/airbnb-clone.git`
+1. Clone the repository: `git clone https://github.com/Abhinashshrestha/ghar-rent.git`
-2. Navigate into the project directory: `cd airbnb-clone`
+2. Navigate into the project directory: `cd ghar-rent`
 3. Install the dependencies: `npm install`

 ## Usage